 Writing good emails in German

-What should you bear in mind when writing emails in German?
-What are good ways to start and end German emails?
-We give you a few pointers in this article.
+What else should you bear in mind when writing emails in German?
+How should you start and end your message?
+In this article, you will find practical tips, useful phrases and a complete example.

 Tips for writing an email in German